dogweather/forkful/content/en/go/data-structures/using-associative-arrays.md

   \ pairs where each unique key maps to a value.
 Programmers use maps for efficient\u2026"
 lastmod: '2024-03-13T22:44:59.624677-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, known as maps in Go, enable you to store key-value pairs\
-  \ where each unique key maps to a value.
-Programmers use maps for efficient\u2026"
+summary: Associative arrays, known as maps in Go, enable you to store key-value pairs where each unique key maps to a value.
 title: Using associative arrays
 weight: 15
 ---